 The success of the Group is dependent upon the hard work and dedication of all our employees.
-The Board ensures a continuing investment in existing employees who are supported through professional, technical and on-the-job training relevant to their functional areas, as well as other relevant role-specific training.
+The Board ensures a continuing investment in existing employees who are supported through professional, technical and on-the-job training relevant to their functional areas.
 The Board directs executives and senior managers to keep staff informed of the progress and development of the Group on a regular basis through formal and informal meetings and regular communications.
 In addition, the Board ensures funds are provided for regular events to encourage employee participation in local community initiatives.
 The Board is conscious of its social obligation to impart skills and knowledge onto local Philippine employees.
 Accordingly over 98% of the Group's workforce is Philippine.
-Gender diversity of our workforce is encouraged with over 27% of the workforce being female.
+Workforce gender diversity policies are actively followed with approximately 36% of the workforce being female.